 Hysterical Women was born out of frustration.
 Time and time again in my work I speak to women who’ve been dismissed, disbelieved, distrusted, and denied diagnosis or choice over their own healthcare.
 Women who are made to feel like ‘hysterical’, ‘attention seeking’ ‘drama queens’ or ‘hypochondriacs’.
 Women who are told they’re ‘just hormonal’, or that it’s ‘all in your head’.
 Women who are told their (often male) doctor knows their body and mind better than they do.
 And women living with conditions that are so overlooked and underfunded that there’s a worrying lack of research, knowledge, awareness and treatment available.

 From menarche to menopause – their first period to their last – women’s health, and their health-related choices, are constantly scrutinised.
 But how much are they really understood?
 What role do our hormones really play in all of this?
 And how much of it is just good old-fashioned, institutional, medical sexism?

 For a long time I’ve been wondering how to start drawing all these threads together, and highlighting the patterns that exist in all areas of women’s health: mental, physical, sexual and reproductive, menstrual, maternal, menopausal.
-Then it came to me – like most of the best ideas – over a G&T-fueled session of putting the world to rights with another woman.
+Then it came to me – like most of the best ideas – over a G&T-fuelled session of putting the world to rights with another woman.

 I am constantly in awe of the strength, passion and determination of the other women I have the privilege of working with, and the amazing things that can happen when those women put their heads together.
 I hope Hysterical Women will be a place where more of those conversations can happen – a hub for news, research and, most importantly, women’s own voices.